Ayanda-Cetshwayo/SuperheroDatabaseSystem/README.md

 # One Kick Heroes Academy - Superhero Database System

-# Welcome to One Kick Heroes Academy - Superhero Database System
+# Welcome to One Kick Heroes Academy

 This is a professional Windows Forms application created for One Kick Heroes Academy to manage and organise superhero trainee records.
 The system was built to replace an outdated paper-based examination recording system that caused delays in processing trainee assessments and rank assignments.